 Once liability has been accepted, insurers will appoint a chartered surveyor to provide a detailed scope of works.
 If you do not own your business premises, this may be dealt with through your landlord.
 If this is the case ensure you are kept up to date on all new information.

 An independently appointed loss adjuster can approach your insurer to appoint your own independent chartered surveyor too.
-This can be done to gain an independent scope of costs, not one that may be influenced by the insurance company.
+This can be done to gain an independent scope of costs, and not be influenced by the insurance company.
 Generally, your insurer will agree to cover your independent surveyor’s costs if you have a valid insurance claim.

 Settling Insurance Claims